dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

   // in map-like data structures.
   // For example, maps are implemented using Objects in JavaScript, which means
   // that not all types are usable as keys.
-  // This is an advanced configuration, we recommend leaving it until later.
+  // This is an advanced configuration.
+We recommend leaving it until later.
   // For C, the list is empty, since C does not support either data structure.
   "restrictions": {
     "map_key": [],